A Church of England funeral is available to everyone, giving support before, during and after the service, for as long as it’s needed.

 You can choose a funeral at a church or at a crematorium.
 Your loved one does not need to be baptised, a church community member or a Christian.
 We can offer a funeral to anyone.

-The service may include celebration of your loved one's life; but it is more than that.
-The heart of the service recognizes that young or old, popular or unpopular - they were made by God, that he loves them and in the service we entrust that special person into God's safekeeping.
+The service may include the celebration of your loved one's life, but it is more than that.
+The heart of the service recognizes that young or old, popular or unpopular - they were made by God, that he loves them and in the service, we entrust that special person into God's safekeeping.

 The traditional words of the Church of England funeral service have been used for generations, and because they are so well recognised can bring comfort to family members.
 If you would like the vicar can help you decide on ways to personalise the service through readings from the bible or poems and music choices.